Dementia Care Specialist

 DEMENTIA CARE RESOURCES IN BUFFALO AND PEPIN COUNTIES

-Awareness Cards for Persons with Dementia - Make everyday outings a bit easier by carrying these small 'wallet cards' which read: "I am living with dementia and may require an extra moment or helping hand.
-Thank you for your patience and kindness."
-(Note: Cards may be customized to your preference.)
+Awareness Cards for Persons with Dementia and/or Caregivers – Make everyday outings a bit easier by carrying these small ‘wallet cards’ which read: “I am living with dementia and may require an extra moment or helping hand.
+Thank you for your patience and kindness.”
 These cards discreetly notify others that you may need additional time or assistance to complete a transaction or carry out a specific task.
+Cards may be customized to your preference, and can be made available for caregivers as well.
+Caregiver cards read: “My loved one lives with dementia.
+We appreciate your patience and kindness.” or “My loved one has dementia and sometimes says or does things that are unexpected.
+Thank you for understanding!”

 Brain Health 101 – A presentation which offers current information related to promoting and maintaining brain health.
 Subtopics include diet, physical activity, cognitive exercises, and more!